Frequently asked questions

 The scoring isn’t a black box — every score change shows the underlying signals that moved it, with timestamps and the raw data that caused the swing.
 You can mark a signal as “not applicable” and it stops weighing into the score for that client.

-Solo refreshes daily, Pro hourly, Agency in real-time as signals arrive.
+Starter refreshes daily, Pro hourly, Agency in real-time as signals arrive.

 How does the Action Proposal Engine + Monday Brief actually help me?